What is Crohn’s disease?

 The type of surgical procedure which will be prescribed in this case is called a resection.
 Doctors will consider performing a resection to remove the inflamed sections of the intestinal tract in cases where the symptoms of Crohn’s disease have not been alleviated by other treatments.

 A resection is a major procedure and usually performed under general anaesthetic.
 When the inflamed sections of the intestine have been removed, the healthy sections will be stitched together.

 An ileostomy is a procedure which involves diverting one’s digestive waste away from the colon in order to give the area, which has undergone a resection, a chance to heal.
 This can be temporary or permanent.

 The type of ileostomy prescribed as an adjunct to a resection is usually a loop ileostomy, a temporary version of ileostomy, performed under general anaesthetic, which will be reversed after the body has had a chance to recover from undergoing resection surgery.

 In a loop ileostomy, an opening in the lower abdominal area, called a stoma, is surgically created.
-An ileostomy bag is then attached to the small intestine through the stoma.
+An ileostomy bag, also called a colostomy bag or pouch, is then attached to the small intestine through the stoma.
 The bag hangs outside the body and collects the waste products that would otherwise have passed into one’s large intestine and out of one’s rectum.
 Normal function of the digestive system will be restored when the ileostomy is reversed.

 A loop ileostomy is not always necessary as an accompaniment to a resection.
 One’s physician will advise on whether the procedure is needed.